-The main advantage of being charged with teaching an entire continent, from its historical beginnings through the very recent past, is the opportunity to select those themes that are most compelling.
+The main advantage of teaching an entire continent, from its historical beginnings through the very recent past, is the opportunity to select those themes that are most compelling.
 I am most drawn to those that bear directly on today's world.

-Right now those themes include the tricky business of identity formation (In what groups do people claim membership?
-What historical processes have informed those claims?) and the origins of and remedies for conflict (Do the apparent causes of conflicts actually explain them?
+I emphasize the tricky business of identity formation (What group identities do people claim?
+What historical processes inform those claims?) and the origins of and remedies for conflict (Do the apparent causes of conflicts actually explain them?
 What hidden factors do we need to take into account?).

 These questions surface in one way or another in all of my courses.
 I am also interested in more traditional concerns like the relationship between political and economic power, and how material conditions and culture interact.